 Do you provide housing?

 Not as part of our charitable work.
-The Foundation owns flats, houses and garages which it lets.
+The Foundation owns flats, houses and some commercial property which it lets.
 We are not a housing charity or a social landlord and these properties form part of the Foundation's income-generating assets.
 We let them at market rents.
-See our property to let page.
+See our lettings page.

 Can I help with your work?

 Yes, most importantly by letting those who may meet our criteria know of our grants.
 We also value the help we occasionally get from volunteers.
 There are some specific skills we are looking for.
-Volunteers often give their help and expertise for a short period.
-More.
-It is also possible to give money to support our work.
-We really appreciate all offers of help from those interested in our work.
+Volunteers often give their help and expertise for a short period, with both sides benefitting.

 Do you operate beyond Lambeth?

 No, we have a specific, legally defined, 'area of benefit'.
-We do fund organisations and schools outside Lambeth but only for the work they undertake with Lambeth residents meeting our criteria.
+We do fund organisations and schools outside Lambeth but only for the work they undertake with Lambeth citizens meeting our criteria.

 Do you fund research?